theogravity/codius-hello-world/README.md

 ## Requirements

-Do not do the install of these requirements on the Codius server.
+Do not install these items on the Codius server.
 Do it on another machine.

 - node.js version 8 or 10.
 - [Docker](https://www.docker.com/get-docker) installed locally.
 The latest CE version is fine.